cilostazol (Oral route)Pronunciation

 Precautions While Using cilostazol

 It may take several weeks for cilostazol to work.
 If you feel that cilostazol is not working, do not stop taking it on your own.
 Instead, check with your doctor.
+Blood tests may be needed to check for unwanted effects.

 Smoking tobacco products, such as cigarettes, may worsen your condition since nicotine may further narrow blood vessels and may also affect how cilostazol works.
 Therefore, it is best to avoid smoking.